aoqfonseca/mediaRepository/README.md

 ### MAKE SETUP

-All steps showed bellow, you can do calling:
+All steps showed above, you can do calling:

     $ make setup